bluescan/tacentview/README.md

 ![HDR Loading](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_HDR.png)

 EXR support also uses reference code from OpenEXR and should be able to load most exr files, including multi-part files.
 There is more control for exr parameters including the ability to de-fog.
-The screenshot below (courtesy OpenEXR and under their licence) shows similar successive exposure adjustments.
+The screenshot below ('desk' image courtesy OpenEXR and under their licence) shows similar successive exposure adjustments.

 ![EXR Loading](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_EXR.png)

 Some formats store multiple images inside a single file.
 A dds for example may be a cubemap with 6 sides or a BC compressed image with mipmaps.
 The property-editor window allows you to display which image/part you see.
-The screenshot below shows the options and play controls for a multi-part animated gif (CC0 courtesy [Jason Hise](https://blog.wikimedia.org/2016/09/22/math-gifs/).
+The hypercube below (courtesy [Jason Hise](https://blog.wikimedia.org/2016/09/22/math-gifs/) under CC0) shows the options and play controls for a multi-part animated gif.

 ![AnimGif](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_Anim.png)